 Now that the last word has been delivered, it’s time to relax… right?
 Not entirely.
 Provide all-around feedback.
 Offer praise and encouragement.
 Also, be sure to communicate with the audio engineer.
 This will help you to catch any mistakes early on and discuss alternatives if re-recording is not an option.

-As a final step, reflect on what you did well and what can be improved on for the next recording.
+As a final step, reflect on what you did well and what can be improved on for the next session of directing voice actors.
 Ultimately, it’s all about learning, growing, and producing a video everyone involved can be proud of!